 The key to any successful business is a steady customer base.
-A typical business earns 80% of its revenue from 20% of its customers, but it’s easy to neglect loyal patrons in pursuit of new business.
+A typical business earns 80% of its revenue from 20% of its customers, yet it’s easy to neglect loyal patrons in pursuit of new business.
 Don’t make this mistake.
-Reach out to your current customers and they are likely to shop more frequently and could become your best sales tool.
+By building a customer database you can stay in touch with your customers after they’d made a purchase.
+By keeping in touch with them, they are likely to shop more frequently.

 Creating a database and using it to stay in touch with your customers serves two purposes: